The Watcher in the Woods (1980 film): Release

+Theatrical run

 The Watcher in the Woods had a limited release showing at New York City's Ziegfeld Theatre beginning April 17, 1980.
 Initially, the studio had planned to expand the film's release to between 600 and 700 theaters by June 1980.
 However, following an overwhelmingly negative reaction from audiences and critics, the film was pulled from the Ziegfeld Theater after only 10 days, and other scheduled screenings were canceled.
 The negative response prompted Disney to undertake reshoots of the film's ending, which cost the production an additional $1 million.
 In its place, Disney re-released Mary Poppins (1964).

-The film was re-released eighteen months later on October 9, 1981, after extensive reshoots and the addition of an entirely new ending.
+Eigteen months later, after rewrites and reshoots of the film's ending were completed, the film was re-released on October 9, 1981.
 Promotional material for the film presented it as a straightforward suspense film aimed for more mature audiences, a new endeavor for Disney; the film's theatrical trailer began with a title card reading:

 Walt Disney Productions ushers in a new decade of motion picture entertainment with the following invitation to spend ninety minutes on the edge of your seat.

 The re-release was regionally staggered, with the film opening on the East Coast first, and expanding to the West Coast in late November 1981.